South Face Right

 This line starts in a left-facing corner up the right side of an inset pillar on the peak's south face, leading to the notch between the twin summits and thencely to the east summit.

 It appears that there is a rap line from the summit that drops down to the climber's right of this route.
-An intermediate bolted rap station can be found on a boulder to the right of the large ledge on P1 (so only 1 60m rope needed).
+An intermediate bolted rap station can be found on a boulder to climber's right and down from the 100' ledge on P1 (so only 1 60m rope needed).

 But I would guess that most people are probably going to tag both summits, and end up rapping the standard line off the west summit.